Jayveeeee24/iSpeak-Signs/README.md

 DEBUG NOTES

+v1.0r29 3/23
+- renamed layout, java project files and packages convention for easy navigation
+- created the progress list in profile
+- refactored learn main list recycler view for performance boost

 v1.0r28 3/22
 - renamed learn recycler adapters in home to be specific to home
 - created the learn main list (both word and phrases)
 - refactored category colors to fit for learn design
+- created the renaming of user in profile screen

 v1.0r27 3/19
 - initialized profile fragment design